infinum/eightshift-forms/src/Integrations/Readme.md

 6. Add new class `Rest/Routes/FormSubmit<Integration_Name>Route.php`.
 7. Add new block to for the specific integration in the `Blocks/custom` folder.
 8. Add new allowed block in the manifest.json of the `Blocks/custom/form-selector/manifest.json` block.
-9. Add transient cache to the cache busting list in the `Cache/SettingsCache.php::ALL_CACHE`.
-10. Add new API key global variable in the `Hooks/Variables.php`.
+9. Add new API key global variable in the `Hooks/Variables.php`.
-11. Add labels for new integration `Labels/Labels.php`.
+10. Add labels for new integration `Labels/Labels.php`.

 # Goodbits